-• This Appendix is provided as information to help you understand how the Commissioner's view has been reached.
+0 This Appendix is provided as information to help you understand how the Commissioner's view has been reached.
 It does not form part of the binding public ruling.

-Section 8-1 and Division 247
+Section 8-1

-- 33. Interest paid on a borrowing used to acquire income producing assets, such as units in a unit trust, is generally treated as deductible under section 8-1 where it is expected that assessable income would be derived from the investment (see Taxation Ruling TR 95/33 which relates to subsection 51(1) of the ITAA 1936 which was the predecessor of section 8-1 of the ITAA 1997).
+30. Interest paid on a borrowing used to acquire income producing assets, such as units in a unit trust, is generally treated as deductible under section 8-1 of the ITAA 1997 where it is expected that assessable income would be derived from the investment (see Taxation Ruling TR 95/33 which relates to subsection 51(1) of the ITAA 1936 which was the predecessor of section 8-1 of the ITAA 1997).
 Investors in the Fund will derive assessable income in the form of fixed distributions (and if available, a Reference Asset Gain) for Fixed Distribution Classes, and variable distributions for Variable Distribution Classes.
 The assessable income from their investments is expected to be in excess of the expenditure they incurred.

+Division 247

-However, the ability to claim interest deductions may be subject to Division 247. - 34.
-Section 247-10 describes when a borrowing under an arrangement satisfies the requirements as a capital protected borrowing.
+31. Section 247-10 describes when a borrowing under an arrangement satisfies the requirements as a capital protected borrowing.
 Subsection 247-10(1) states: